clavery/my-commerce-site/README.md

 - Client ID and secret are optional but very likely needed for anything that uses OCAPI.
 If a secret is not provided we will use implicit auth and open a browser.
 If a client ID is not provided we will use the `defaultClientId` in package.json if it's provide and implicit auth with that.
   - Note that implicit auth has some limitations so for full functionality you should provide a client ID and secret and client_credentials auth will be used.

+- the `instance debug` command will print out the current instance configuration
+- `instance info` will traverse various configurations of the instance and output as JSON
+  - So for instance if you needed to know the storefront catalog ID of the nto site in CI/CD: `./cli.js instance info | jq '.sites[] | select(.id=="nto").preferences.catalog'`

 ### Code Deployment